charlie-bloor/vf/README.md

    |`Musicalog.Domain`|Class Library containing entity types|
    |`Musicalog.TestUtilities`|Class Library containing the `MockBase` unit test base class|

     To keep the Web API controllers clean, each request is handled by its own implementation of `IRequestHandler<>`.
+This represents the biggest design decision pattern in how to organize the code.
 The deeper folder/file structure in `Musicalog.Core` is worth examining in this regard.

 1. **Unit tests**

     There wasn't time to add lots of unit tests.
 Instead, a single deep example is available in `AddAlbumCommandHandlerTests` (`Musicalog.Core.Tests` project).
 It includes a reusable implementation of auto-mocking in its base class that can be used in most unit tests.
 The base class is in project `Musicalog.TestUtilities`.

+1. **Middleware**

+   `NotFound` exceptions are handled automatically via middleware, which the repository base class throwing an exception as necessary.
+This makes the request handlers easier to unit test, because we only need to verify that the `SingleAsync` method is called.

+   We don't have to stop there.
+We could for example handle database key violations encounted when saving in the DbContext and return them as `409/Conflict`, with a bit of work.

 ## What's NOT included ##

 1. Paging hasn't been implemented.
 1. Authentication and authorization
 1. There would likely be much more shared code, probably in its own local project.
-1. SignalR
+1. SignalR: however, it's an example of a reason we might want to call repository methods indirectly via services that additionally make SignalR callbacks.
 1. Versioning support
 1. Automated end-to-end acceptance tests
 1. If the project's going to get big, we might consider using Domain Driven Design (DDD).
-Everyone involved needs to understand DDD for this to work.
+But everyone involved needs to agree in order for this to work!
 1. Database normalization: we don't yet have much to go on, but at a minumum we'd expect the `Album` table to reference a separate Artist table.